Mulpeter91/Github-Actionman/README.md

 Because environment variable interpolation is done after a workflow job is sent to a runner machine, you must use the appropriate syntax for the shell that's used on the runner.
 In this example, the workflow specifies ubuntu-latest.
 By default, Linux runners use the bash shell, so you must use the syntax $NAME.
 If the workflow specified a Windows runner, you would use the syntax for PowerShell, $env:NAME.
 But since we're specifying powershell core we use $env:Name

+run: notice that $BEST_COCKTAIL is not listed, while the other two are.
+This is because $BEST_COCKTAIL is bounded to that step.